 The reason for this is the way that meat holds water, and what happens to this water when it freezes, and when it defrosts.
 For this reason there’s also a science to how you freeze your cuts of beef.

-How to freeze your beef
+How to freeze your steak (and other beef cuts)

 The best way to freeze your beef is vacuum-packed and frozen quickly to a very low temperature.
 If your beef is loosely wrapped and frozen slowly (or frozen marginally), you risk losing the quality of the meat and subject it to freezer burn.